-The oral examination itself focuses on the development of the research question, the significance of the research, the student's command of relevant and related disciplines, and the appropriateness of the methods used, as outlined in the propositions.
 For students entering with a Master's degree, one of the propositions may be based on their Master's thesis, but only with 1) prior approval of the student's primary advisor and the DGS, and 2) a faculty sponsor, other than the primary research advisor, who is willing to a) approve this secondary proposition, which is based on the student's Master's thesis, as equivalent in rigor and scope to a typical qualifying examination proposition, and b) lead the questioning on this secondary proposition during the oral examination.

 As soon as practically possible, but no later than the first quarter of their second year in the program, students should submit via GSTS the titles of the two research propositions they will defend in the Qualifying Examination, including the name of the advisor for each proposition.
 This is a requirement before scheduling of the Qualifying Examination can proceed.
 To schedule the Qualifying Exam, students should contact the DGS and update their course work under the "Plan of Study" tab in GSTS, including moving courses into the correct categories.
 Students can also utilize the Worksheet for PhD Requirements (Appendix D).
+The process of preparing for and taking the Qualifying Examination is detailed in Appendix E.